vandijkstef/browser-technologies/opdracht2/README-faqcordeon.md

 This image shows the fallback.
 Left IE without CSS variable support, right Chrome with CSS variable support.
 Note: The used colors are different on purpose.
 ![cssvars](img/cssvars.png)

+### JS Folding
+Upon loading the page, I will add a class to the outer element (ul), so style rules can make the whole thing collapse.